zackees/torrent-worker-coordinator/README.md

-# template-fastapi-project
+# torrent-worker-coordinator

-This template is used by https://github.com/zackees/make-fastapi-app
+Coordinating server for the torrent-worker.

+This will download a git repo of torrents

 #### Platform tests